ch8n/Re-mind/README.md

 - Kotlin Coroutines: An asynchronous programming framework that simplifies concurrency and asynchronous operations.
 Kotlin Coroutines enable smooth and non-blocking execution of tasks, enhancing the app's performance and responsiveness.

-By incorporating these technologies into the DSA Trainer App, we ensure a robust, efficient, and user-friendly experience for DSA revision.
+By incorporating these technologies into the Re-mind 🧠 App, I ensured a robust, efficient, and user-friendly experience for DSA revision.

 # Proprietary Closed Source License